Zymeh/multinational-retail-data-centralisation/README.md

 ## Introduction

-This is my third project with The AiCore, and I adored every part of it.
+This is my third project with AiCore, and I adored every part of it.
 Throughout this experience, I have honed my expertise in various areas, including `pandas`, data cleaning, AWS, APIs, SQL, and `SQLAlchemy`.
 Additionally, the project expanded my knowledge by introducing me to the Python module called `tabula`.

 Driven by a desire to exceed expectations, I've equipped myself with indispensable tools like dbdocs and Python modules such as `re` and `validators`.
 All of which have enhanced my project.